 Cao Dai Temple

-Our first stop was the Cao Dai Temple, an interestingly bizarre mix of Buddhism, Taoism, Confucianism, and Catholicism found mainly in Vietnam.
+Our first stop on this Saigon day trip is the Cao Dai Temple, an interestingly bizarre mix of Buddhism, Taoism, Confucianism, and Catholicism found mainly in Vietnam.
 Established in 1926, this melting-pot religion takes Confucianism ideas, mixes in some occult practices from Taoism, adds a dash of Buddhist theories of karma and rebirth, and is organized in Roman Catholic order.
 Huh?

 “Founded by Mr. Chieu, Cao Dai’s pantheon of saints includes such diverse figures as the Buddha, Confucius, Jesus Christ, Muhammad, Pericles, Julius Caesar, Joan of Arc, Victor Hugo, and the Chinese revolutionary leader Sun Yat-sen. These are honored at Cao Dai temples, along with ancestors.”